 NDIS participants in residential aged care

-Residential aged care providers and their workers (including volunteers) who are supporting NDIS participants will be required to comply with the NDIS Code of Conduct.
+Residential Aged Care providers supporting NDIS participants will be required to be registered with the NDIS Commission from 1 December 2020

 In handling complaints about residential aged care providers, the NDIS Commission will work closely with aged care complaints and other regulatory bodies.

-What if I am already registered with the NDIA?
+What if I am already registered with the NDIS Commission?

-This means you will need to comply with NDIS Commission requirements.
+If you are already registered with the NDIS Commission this means you will need to continue to comply with NDIS Commission requirements.

 - Fact Sheet: Young people in residential aged care – participants